httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Security Considerations

-The request header fields defined in this specification, and those that extend it, expose information about the user's environment to enable proactive content negotiation.
+The request header fields defined in this document, and those that extend it, expose information about the user's environment to enable proactive content negotiation.
 Such information may reveal new information about the user and implementers ought to consider the following considerations, recommendations, and best practices.

 Transmitted Client Hints header fields SHOULD NOT provide new information that is otherwise not available to the application via other means, such as using HTML, CSS, or JavaScript.
 Further, sending highly granular data, such as image and viewport width may help identify users across multiple requests.
 Reducing the set of field values that can be expressed, or restricting them to an enumerated range where the advertised value is close but is not an exact representation of the current value, can improve privacy and reduce risk of linkability by ensuring that the same value is sent by multiple users.
 However, such precautions can still be insufficient for some types of data, especially data that can change over time.